abelperezok/kubernetes-raspberry-pi-cluster-hat/02-Build-Binaries.md

-# Build Binaries From Source Code
+# Build Binaries from Source Code

 Since ARMv6 is not officially supported by Kubernetes, the binaries need to be built from the source in order to get them properly to work.
 They are all written in Go which facilitates the process of cross-compiling.
 However, I found it even easier using qemu to to run ARM native golang docker images to compile.